Dzerzhinsk, Russia: Chemical weapons production

-Chemical weapons production at Dzerzhinsk ceased in 1965.
-Some materials were transferred to storage units, while large amounts of waste material—frequently containing high concentrations of arsenic—were buried in dumps on the site of the factory.
+Chemical weapons production at Dzerzhinsk officially ceased in 1965, although a local historical account dates a further period of lewisite and mustard-gas production at the Kaprolaktam plant to 1964–1966.
+Some materials were transferred to storage units, while large amounts of waste material—frequently containing high concentrations of arsenic—were buried in dumps on the site of the factory; researchers and former workers have reported that arsenic, chlorinated organic compounds, mercury and lead remain in the surrounding soil decades later.
 Full dismantling of the yperite facility was commenced in 1994.
 As of 1998, the lewisite production unit was still not completely disassembled.